 Tilt-n-space chairs give us an option of high customization.
 These also provide good support.
 It can recline all the way up to 120 degrees in cases where your patient is unable to tolerate upright sitting safely.
 Moreover, you can work on sitting tolerance and proper anatomical position gradually with these chairs.
 Some of these chairs have functions to just recline back or to elevate leg rests etc. In addition, it can be motorized for tilting features if your patient is cognizant to do so.

-Geri chairs are highly comfortable chairs for very low functioning individuals.
-A Geri chair can recline all the way up to 180 degrees and will act like a recliner sofa.
+Geri Chairs are highly comfortable chairs for very low functioning individuals.
+A Geri chair can recline all the way up to 180 degrees and will act as a recliner sofa.
 This is especially relevant to highly involved patients like those with severe traumatic brain injury, or anoxic brain injury.
 You can also add lateral support, arm tray, cushion, etc based on your patient’s needs.

 Broda chairs are just like Geri chairs but with more cushioning on arms, legs and back areas.
 Patients with constant tremors or ataxia tend to have good results with these chairs.